- When can you start giving dairy products to your baby?

 - The high levels of nutrients such as protein and casein lead to higher urine concentration, resulting in dehydration.

-- Your baby is prone to milk allergy in his first year.
+- Your baby is prone to milk allergy in the first year.

 However, you can mix cereal with cow’s milk and also use it in cooked recipes.
 When you cook any food along with milk, the proteins are broken down and hence it is safe for babies older than eight months.